satgo1546/sorted-containers/README.md

 Work in progress.

-Status: SortedArray and SortedSet works, published on npm.
+Status: All three types of containers work.
+Published on npm.
+Polish pending.

 ---